Albanese and Solomons PM to hold talks

 Opposition foreign affairs spokesman Simon Birmingham branded the delaying of the Solomons election and rejection of Australia’s help as disappointing.

-But he welcomed the engagement with Mr Sogavare off the back of the Solomon Islands prime minister’s visit to the US and dialogue with President Joe Biden.
+But he welcomed the engagement with Mr Sogavare off the back of the Solomon Islands PM’s visit to the US and talks with President Joe Biden.

 “All dialogue is positive,” Senator Birmingham told ABC radio.